rails/rails-html-sanitizer/README.md

 ### Scrubbers

-Scrubbers are objects responsible to remove nodes or attributtes you don't want in your HTML document.
+Scrubbers are objects responsible for removing nodes or attributes you don't want in your HTML document.

-This gem includes two scrubber `Rails::Html::PermitScrubber` and `Rails::Html::TargetScrubber`.
+This gem includes two scrubbers `Rails::Html::PermitScrubber` and `Rails::Html::TargetScrubber`.

 #### `Rails::Html::PermitScrubber`